Skip to main content

 GI Bill® Accepted

-Why Choose AVI Career Training for Esthetics?
+Why Choose AVI Career Training for Esthetics (NO FINANCIAL AID FOR THIS PROGRAM)?

 There are other esthetics programs in the DMV.
 Here’s what makes AVI the choice that working adults, career changers, and first-time students keep coming back to — and what makes the difference when you’re sitting for your Virginia State Board exam.